-New business in China JV is included at Prudential's 50 per cent interest in the joint venture.
 Half year 2021 new business includes Africa operations following the change in the Group's operating segments in 2021.

-New business in India is included at Prudential's 22 per cent interest in the associate. (c)
+New business in India is included at Prudential's 22 per cent interest in the associate. - (d)

 Independent auditor's review report to Prudential plc on the European Embedded Value (EEV) basis supplementary information